All you need to know about the new doodle collab featuring Burnt Toast

 Artist Burnt Toast is creating NFTs with national Red Bull Doodle Art winners and an open mint of the collection is going live during the World Final.
 Learn more right here.

 Talk about 'mint' condition.
-The new Burnt Toast x Red Bull Doodle Art collection combines the artistic vision of Canadian artist Scott Martin, better known as Burnt Toast, with the doodling designs of the fast-rising talents who are national winners in Red Bull Doodle Art 2023.
+The new Red Bull Doodle Art NFT collection mentored by Burnt Toast combines the artistic vision of Canadian artist Scott Martin, better known as Burnt Toast, with the doodling designs of the fast-rising talents who are national winners in Red Bull Doodle Art 2023.

 All 61 of the collaborative works were designed specifically with the NFT format in mind – created through the process called minting – and will go live at the Nifty Gateway online marketplace on May 26, 2023.